dannykim1837/CSE310/module.md

 7. What strategies (behavioral and technical) worked well during this Sprint?
 What did not work well?
 List some possible ways that you can improve next Sprint.

+I made a weather forecasting program and this was my first project.
+I had a hard time installing Java for the first time, but I installed the InteliJ program that was more convenient by referring to Module Descriptions and it worked well.
+Also, I briefly planned and made how to make it before making the program.
+This made it possible to use time efficiently.
+Tools like InteliJ and Git helped manage tasks and codes efficiently, and I will repeat this behavior for future sprints.